Conquistador: Strategy

 One factor was the ability of the conquistadors to manipulate the political situation between indigenous peoples and make alliances against larger empires.
 To beat the Inca civilization, they supported one side of a civil war.
-The Spanish overthrew the Aztec civilization by allying with natives who had been subjugated by more powerful neighbouring tribes and kingdoms.
-These tactics had been used by the Spanish, for example, in the Granada War, the conquest of the Canary Islands and conquest of Navarre.
+The Spaniards overthrew the Aztec civilization by allying with natives who had been subjugated by more powerful neighbouring tribes and kingdoms.
+These tactics had been used by the Spaniards, for example, in the Granada War, the conquest of the Canary Islands, and conquest of Navarre.
 Throughout the conquest, the indigenous people greatly outnumbered the conquistadors; the conquistador troops never exceeded 2% of the native population.
 The army with which Hernán Cortés besieged Tenochtitlan was composed of 200,000 soldiers, of which fewer than 1% were Spaniards.

 Tactics

 Spanish and Portuguese forces were capable of quickly moving long distances in foreign land, allowing for speed of maneuver to catch outnumbering forces by surprise.
 Wars were mainly between clans, expelling intruders.
 On land, these wars combined some European methods with techniques from Muslim bandits in Al-Andalus.
 These tactics consisted of small groups who attempted to catch their opponents by surprise, through an ambush.

 In Mombasa, Vasco da Gama resorted to attacking Arab merchant ships, which were generally unarmed trading vessels without heavy cannons.